igorskyflyer/npm-magic-string/README.md

 ### `appendIf(value: StringValue, ...rest: StringValue[])`

-*Conditionally appends a value to the accumulator if followed by other non-empty values.*
+*Conditionally appends values to the accumulator only if the primary value is followed by other non-empty values.*

 *This method checks if the provided rest values are non-empty before appending them.*